Nonlinear Fokker-Planck equations with reaction as gradient flows of the free energy: Generalized dissipation inequalities

 The functions~$f$ and~$E$ introduced in Section~\ref{ss:ee} are, of course, prototypes for the ones appearing in~\eqref{eq:int1} and~\eqref{eq:int2}, but we assume no formal relationship between them.
 In particular, in this section we do not suppose that~$f$ satisfies~\eqref{eq:f1a}--\eqref{eq:small-u}.

 We would like to know whether~\eqref{eq:int1} can be controlled by~\eqref{eq:int2} uniformly with respect to $u \in U$.
-In general, this is not the case.
+In general, this is not the case, cf. a related discussion in \cite{KV19}.
 However, we show that under suitable assumptions on the functions $E$, $f$, and $g$, \eqref{eq:int2} does indeed control~\eqref{eq:int1} provided that the set $U$ of admissible $u$ is separated from $0$ in some sense.
-The result can be termed an isoperimetric-type inequality, see~\cite{villani08oldnew}.

 For simplicity, we concentrate on the regular case.
 Section~\ref{ss:gs} contains a discussion of possible generalisations. \begin{theorem} Let $\Omega$ be a bounded, connected, open domain in $\mathbb R^d$ admitting the relative isoperimetric inequality.
 Let $p \ge 1$.
-Suppose that functions $E, g \in C(\Omega \times \mathbb R_+)$, and $f \in C^1(\Omega \times (0, +\infty))$ satisfy
+Suppose that functions $E, g \in C(\Omega \times (0, \infty))$ and $f \in C^1(\Omega \times (0, \infty))$ satisfy

 Finally, suppose that a set $U \subset C^1(\Omega)$ consisting of strictly positive functions contains no sequence $\{u_n\}$ such that $\{E(\cdot, u_n(\cdot))\}$ is bounded in $L^1(\Omega)$ and $\{u_n\}$ converges to $0$ in measure.
 Then there exists a constant $C = C(\Omega, p, E, g, f, U)$ such that